Farm Crest Bakeries building

-The Farm Crest Bakeries building, also known as the Hoffman Container Factory, is a historic building in the Driving Park neighborhood of Columbus, Ohio.
+The Farm Crest Bakeries building, also known as the Hoffman Container Factory, was a historic building in the Driving Park neighborhood of Columbus, Ohio.
 The Streamline Moderne building was constructed from 1947 to 1949, and was lauded at its opening as a modern and innovative facility.
-It is one of the few buildings constructed in an Art Deco style that remain in Columbus.
-It was proposed for demolition in 2022, and was listed as an endangered property in Columbus following news of the proposal.

 Attributes

-The three-story Farm Crest Bakeries building sits on a 3.5 acre site at the corner of East Livingston and Rhoads avenues.
-It measures approximately 350 ft along Rhoads with 80 ft of frontage along Livingston Avenue.
-The Streamline Moderne building is one of the few buildings constructed in an Art Deco style that remain in Columbus.
+The three-story Farm Crest Bakeries building sat on a 3.5 acre site at the corner of East Livingston and Rhoads avenues.
+It measured approximately 350 ft along Rhoads with 80 ft of frontage along Livingston Avenue.
+The Streamline Moderne building was one of the few buildings constructed in an Art Deco style that remained in Columbus until the 21st century.
 Its consulting architect was Charles W. Cloud.

-The building has reinforced concrete walls finished with ceramic tile and with buff brick exteriors.
+The building had reinforced concrete walls finished with ceramic tile and with buff brick exteriors.
 Its original floors were of tile or wood.
-Lighting is provided by large windows and fluorescent lights.
+Lighting was provided by large windows and fluorescent lights.
 Original bakery rooms included those for production, an employee lounge, a first-aid station, restrooms, and a laboratory to investigate production problems.
 It was to have a 200-foot continuous automatic baking oven.